The pharmacy administration residency is a 12-month experiential program in health-system pharmacy administration and leadership.

 Because this residency program is accredited by ASHP, the resident will complete the following ASHP-established outcomes:

-- Demonstrate personal leadership qualities and business acumen essential to operate effectively within the health system and advance the profession and practice of pharmacy.
+- Demonstrate the personal leadership qualities and commitments necessary to advance the profession of pharmacy.

 Additionally, our program adheres to the "Goals and Objectives for a Post-Graduate Year Two Program in Health System and Practice Administration" set forth by ASHP.
 These goals and objectives can be found in the ASHP Residency Accreditation Regulations and Standards.